ivpn/ivpn.net/src/content/pages/setup/macos-wireguard.md

 To use WireGuard on macOS, we recommend downloading IVPN's <a href="/apps-macos/">macOS client</a>, which supports the protocol.
 Please follow the steps below if you would prefer to use the official WireGuard app for macOS instead:
 </div>

-1. [Download](https://itunes.apple.com/us/app/wireguard/id1451685025?ls=1&mt=12) and install the latest version of WireGuard client.
+1. [Download](https://itunes.apple.com/us/app/wireguard/id1451685025?ls=1&mt=12) and install the latest version of WireGuard client

 2. Navigate to our [config file generator](/account/wireguard-config)